Code-Institute-Submissions/Tayo-bet-Fix-Tips_AugResub/README.md

 <img src="static/assets/admin.png">
 * Only the admin has access to add, edit and delete the categories with the public exempted from this functionality.

+### User Story
+* Mike mistakenly broke the handle to his kitchen cupboard, it is still new and does not want to buy a new one.
+He called up a carpenter who wants to charge him almost the amount to buy a new one and can only come after 10days due to work load.
+Mike called a friend that tells him about Fix Manager, a platform where he can get tips about how to make repairs to home appliances and furniture.
+Mike visits the platform and:

+* Register to get an account.
+* Checks the different categories.
+* Searches for relevant tips relating to what he wants.
+* Applies the tips he say the platform.
+* Follows the examples in the pictures.
+* Discovers a way to make it better and shares the tips with other users with different pictures.

+### User Experience Goals

+* Help people learn and share tips to fix their broken home appliances.
+* Users will be able to create a profile, using a personalized username and password for authentication.
+* Users will be able to update, edit and delete tips shared at anytime of their choice.

 #### Project Method: